julianjohannesen/first-mern/README.md

 **JWT** stands for JSON Web Token.
 JWTs are a way of transmitting authentication and authorization information from and to a server without the server needing to store a session ID.

 **ORM** which stands Object Relation Management is a way of bridging the gap between object oriented programming languages and (usually) relational databases.

+NOTES -

+- Talk about the difference between a site and service.
+The React app is a site that's served from a server, but requires no interaction with the server that's hosting it.
+The Express server is not a "site", although Express can certainly serve HTML pages.
+In this tutorial, the Express server is serving an API.
+The API is a service.
+Client apps can send data to the API and request data from the API.